Daniel-Abrecht/Discretionary-Program-Access-Control/Discretionary Program Access Control.md

 ### Determining if a user is allowed to open a file

-UPP only ever restricts access further when activated, it never grants new permissions.
+DPAC only ever restricts access further when activated, it never grants new permissions.
 When opening a file, the permissions to do so should be determined as follows.
-Calculate the read, write, etc. permissions the same way as without UPP, let's call them the user permissions.
+Calculate the read, write, etc. permissions the same way as without DPAC, let's call them the user permissions.
 Next, we determine the program permissions.
 The program permissions can be calculated basically the same way as the user permissions, we just use the PUIDs instead of the UIDs, the files pmode instead